Disentangling Decentralized Finance (DeFi) Compositions: Introduction

 \begin{enumerate}

-\item We provide a manually curated ground-truth of \DeFiNumberProtocols DeFi protocols and \DeFiNumberAccounts associated smart contracts and construct two network abstractions representing interactions among DeFi protocols and smart contracts (Section~\ref{sec:data_methods}).
+\item We provide a manually curated ground truth of \DeFiNumberSeedAddr addresses from \DeFiNumberProtocols DeFi protocols and derived \DeFiNumberAccounts associated Ethereum smart contracts.
+These are labels that can be reused in future research.
+On this basis, we propose two network abstractions, representing interactions among DeFi protocols and smart contracts (Section~\ref{sec:data_methods}).

 \item We study intertwined DeFi protocols from a macroscopic perspective by analyzing the topology of both networks.
-We find that DEX and lending protocols have a high degree centrality and that protocols interactions primarily occur in a strongly connected component.
-We also find that known community detection algorithms cannot disentangle DeFi protocols, indicating DeFi compositions (Section~\ref{sec:topology}).
+We find that DEX and lending protocols have high degree and centrality values, and protocol interactions primarily occur in a strongly connected component.
+We also find that known community detection algorithms can only indicate DeFi compositions but cannot effectively disentangle them (Section~\ref{sec:topology}).

 \item We address the microscopic transaction level and propose an algorithm for extracting the building blocks of DeFi protocols.
-We apply the algorithm to all protocol transactions in our ground-truth, identify the most frequent building blocks, and find swaps being the most frequent ones.
-We also demonstrate how to disentangle the building blocks of a single protocol using \emph{1inch} as an example (Section~\ref{sec:buildingBlocks}).
+We apply the algorithm to all protocol transactions in our ground truth, identify the most frequent building blocks, and find that swaps are the most frequent ones.
+We show how the observed space of compositions looks like for the \emph{Aave} protocol.
+Further, we also demonstrate, using \emph{1inch} and \emph{Instadapp} as examples, how to disentangle and visualize the building blocks of a single protocol as a treemap (Section~\ref{sec:buildingBlocks}).

 \item We present an overall picture of DeFi compositions by extracting and flattening the entire nested building block structure across multiple DeFi protocols.
-Then, we apply our algorithm and conduct an empirical analysis showing that DeFi aggregation protocols (\emph{1inch}, \emph{0x} or \emph{Instadapp}) utilize functions of many other DeFi protocols (Section~\ref{sec:block_analysis}).
+The results show that DeFi aggregation protocols (\emph{1inch}, \emph{0x} or \emph{Instadapp}) are, as expected, heavily intertwined with many other DeFi protocols, which confirms that our algorithm works as intended (Section~\ref{sec:block_analysis}).

+\item Finally, we present a case study illustrating how a hypothetical run on the stablecoin USD Tether would affect the building blocks of individual DeFi protocols.
+(Section~\ref{sec:case_study}).
+We detect a comparatively high dependency of \emph{Curvefinance} building blocks to the USDT cryptoasset.

 \end{enumerate}